SoftwareDroid/Izumi/readme.md

 - slow (boolean): reduces if set the play back speed
 - language: an IETF language tag
 ## Remote Control <a name="remote"></a>
-By default Izumi starts a server to accept voice commands remotely.
+By starting Izumi with the `--server` option allows it to send input to Izumi over a tcp socket (default port 47193).
+Which allows it Izumi to accept voice commands remotely.
 This can be used to trigger with hot keys the same functions in Izumi.
 For example by binding `<ctrl>+<T>` in the system settings to the command:

 `python3 /home/patrick/projects/Izumi/client/client.py -input "{system} toggle sleep"`

 This will activate and deactivate Izumi by pressing the hot key.
-The system variable is automatically replaced with the appropriate system name.
+The system variable ({system}) is automatically replaced with the appropriate system name.
+The client.py sends just the argument to Izumis default socket.
+And then closes the connection.

 ![Linux Gnome System Shortcut](doc/remote_keys.png)